 Today, the Maryland Commission on Indian Affairs serves the following Maryland indigenous tribes:

 Native People of Pennsylvania and Delaware

 In the early 1600s, there were an estimated 5,000-7,000 Susquehannock but by 1700, their numbers had dwindled to 300, most likely brought on by the introduction of European diseases.
-According to historical accounts in 1763, a mob lynched the remaining 20 known Susquehannock, tragically extinguishing the tribe and its Iroquoian language.
-Descendents of the Susquahannock may remain, but there is no known descendant community.
+According to historical accounts in 1763, a mob lynched the remaining 20 known Susquehannock.
+Descendents of the Susquahannock remain, although there is no known descendant community.